hoho0001/mad9022-w19/docs/assignments/project-setup.md

 2. Create the Cordova project on your computer with the `cordova create [folder] [package.name] [appName]` command.
 3. Navigate into the Cordova project folder that you just created using `cd [folder]` in the Terminal.
 4. Turn the project into a Git project folder with `git init`.
 5. Add a `.gitignore` file at the root of the project and add the following lines inside the file.
 No extra spaces on these lines.
+That can impact how the file is read.

 ```
 node_modules/